davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   ev67 21264a
     Schedules as an EV6 and supports the BWX, CIX, FIX, and MAX extensions.

-    Native toolchains also support the value native, which selects the best architecture option for the host processor.
+    Native toolchains also support the value :samp:`native`, which selects the best architecture option for the host processor.
   :option:`-mcpu=native` has no effect if GCC does not recognize the processor.